Google Business Profile: The Free Local SEO Tool Most Orlando Businesses Completely Ignore

 Your Google Business Profile is more important for local leads than your website.
 Don't let that sink in as a sad fact — let it sink in as an opportunity.
 It's free.
 Your competitors are mostly ignoring it.
 30 focused minutes a week can put you at the top of the Orlando local pack within 60 days.

-If you'd like help with the optimization — especially the review strategy and weekly posts — that's part of what a website partnership includes.
+If you'd like help with the optimization — especially the review strategy and weekly posts — that's part of what an Orlando web design partnership includes.
 Reach out here and we can put together a plan.